chrissembiring/chrissembiring.github.io/README.md

 ## Welcome to Chris Sembiring's GitHub

 Hi, my name's Chris, an electrical and electronic engineering student.
 This is where I keep most of my programming projects.
-To know me better, do check my LinkedIn by clicking [here](http://www.linkedin.com/chrissembiring).
+To know me better, do check my LinkedIn profile by clicking [here](http://www.linkedin.com/in/chrissembiring).

 At the moment I am still backing up my previous projects, do check back later to view more of my works.